elvinatombender222/pushy/README.md

 - [ ] Ability to restore from Archive or Trash
 - [ ] Multi-user mode (with user selector via URL)
 - [ ] Dark mode toggle
 - [ ] Admin menu for reviewing all groups and storage usage
+- [ ] Empty Trash

 ---